‘THE LORD OF THE RINGS: THE TWO TOWERS’

 ‘The Lord of the Rings: The Two Towers’ is a superb second film in the trilogy.
 It turned out to be the hardest of the three films for Peter Jackson and his filmmaking team to make.
 This included the Battle of Helm’s Deep and creating Gollum.
 But that hard work by the production team was paid off.

 The themes of hope and overcoming temptation and corruption are strongly evident in this film as well as the entire trilogy.
-I enjoyed watching ‘The Two Towers’ and I was so looking forward to what was next for Frodo, Sam, Aragorn and all the other characters in the final movie of the ‘LOTR’ trilogy.
+I enjoyed watching ‘The Two Towers’ and I was so looking forward to what was next for Frodo, Sam, Aragorn and all the other characters in the final film of the ‘LOTR’ film trilogy.

 ‘The Lord of the Rings: The Two Towers’ rating – 10/10